rodolfomiranda/sidetree-cardano/README.md

 **Sidetree-Cardano** nodes provide a public, permissionless, Decentralized Identifier (DID) Layer 2 network that support scalable DIDs/DPKI operations.

-This develpment is also part of [my proposal](https://cardano.ideascale.com/a/dtd/Interoperability-as-growth-driver/368705-48088) submitted to Fund 6 of Cardano Catalyst.
-Voting is open until October 21st.
-If you want to contribute, **please vote for my project!**
+This develpment is also part of my proposal [Interoperability as Growth Driver](https://cardano.ideascale.com/a/dtd/Interoperability-as-growth-driver/368705-48088) submitted to Fund 6 of Cardano Catalyst and that **got funded**.
+Thanks for voting!!!
+[Here]() is a list of my proposals for Fund 7.

 Take note that this project is in Beta phase and improving is underway.
 Testing and collaboration are welcomed!